kent-map/kent/19c/19c-marconi-biography/README.md

 <br><br>
 He returned to Dover in May and September 1925 in his yacht _Elettra_[^ref48],taking part in an experiment of coded signals which was conducted near the Goodwin Sands.[^ref49]
 <br><br>
 Dragoni wrote of his life "The entire world was his experimental laboratory, and he persevered with confidence in the experimental method, though he often struggled against the ‘official’ scientific opinion".
+He died in Rome in 1937.
 His experiments in Dover were only a small but important part of his legacy.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/54/Elettra.jpg"

 ### References